sjtrny/TetrominoEngine/README.md

 TetronimoEngine
 =========

-TetrisEngine is a tetronimo engine written in Objective-C.
+TetronimoEngine is a tetronimo engine written in Objective-C.

 License
 -